 Staff Budget – £177,550

 The staffing budget is largely made up of payroll costs, which are paid directly to the staff I employ to assist me in carrying out my duties in Westminster and in Bristol North West.
 The budget covers all payroll costs (salaries, employers’ national insurance contributions and pension contributions).
-It also covers pooled staffing services, staff training and expenses for volunteers.
+It also covers pooled staffing services, services commissioned from external organisations, staff training and expenses for volunteers.
 Staffing costs account for approximately three quarters of the total spend by an MP on average.

 Office Budget – £25,910

 The office costs budget allows me to buy everything I need to run my office and constituency surgeries – this includes costs such as rent, business rates, telephone bills, equipment, contents insurance, my website and stationery.

-I rent a serviced office for my staff in Westbury-on-Trym, which costs around £16,000 per year.
-The additional budget is used to pay for the use of community buildings for surgeries, and for things like the telephone bill and stationary for the office.
+I rent a serviced office for my staff in Bristol North West, which costs around £17,000 per year.
+Additional budget is also used to pay for the use of community buildings for surgeries and events.

 London Budget – £33,880

-The London budget covers the cost of my accommodation in London.
-This is because I have to be in London for four days a week.
-This budget covers the rent, council tax and associated bills.
+The London budget covers the cost of accommodation in London.
+MPs are allowed to rent a base in London because we have to be in Westminster generally four days a week.
+This budget covers rent, utilities and council tax.
+MPs who have children get additional budget so there’s enough room for families who travel between London and their constituencies as a family unit.

 Bristol Budget – £0

-I use my salary as an MP to pay for all of my living costs at home in Bristol.
+I use my salary as an MP to pay for all of my living costs at my home in Bristol.